Klossek02/Inzynierka-TotalSegmentator/README.md

 # Inzynierka-TotalSegmentator

-*Title*: Desktop Application for Visualization and Analysis of a Human Body 3D Deep Learning-Based Models.
+*Title*: Desktop application for visualization and analysis of the human body based on 3D segmentation using deep learning techniques

 *Authors*:
 Aleksandra Kłos,